Why It Works

 For cooking broccoli in the air fryer: Preheat a 6-quart air fryer to 400°F (205ºC) for 5 minutes.
 Meanwhile, in a large bowl, toss broccoli with oil, salt, and pepper to evenly coat.
 Working in batches if necessary, pour broccoli into the air fryer basket in an even layer and cook until broccoli is still bright green but starting to char around edges, about 5 minutes.
 Remove basket from air fryer and shake to toss broccoli florets.
 Return to air fryer and decrease temperature to 340°F (170ºC).
 Cook until broccoli is crisp-tender, about 3 more minutes.

 For serving: In the now empty bowl, toss broccoli with lemon zest then transfer broccoli to a serving platter.
-Sprinkle with Parmigiano-Reggiano and serve.
+Sprinkle with breadcrumbs and Parmigiano-Reggiano and serve.

 Special Equipment